New GCSE grades

 - Two thirds of students who used to get a C will not get a grade 5 in the new GCSE.

-In the future, those who don’t get a 5 or better will have to continue
+- In the future, those who don’t get a 5 or better may have to continue

 to take English and/or Mathematics at post 16.

-- The government may accept grade 4 for the first year or so of the new system.
+- The government will accept grade 4 for the first year or so of the new system.

 - Entry to post 16 courses will need at least a 4 or 5 in either English or Mathematics.